-"The practice of removing a pupil from the school roll without a formal, permanent exclusion or by encouraging a parent to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the pupil."
-E.g., exclude pupils unlawfully by directing them off site, or not allowing pupils to attend school; not following the statutory procedure or formally recording the event, e.g. sending them home to 'cool off; because they have special educational needs and/or a disability (SEND) that the school feels unable to support; due to poor academic performance; because they haven't met a specific condition, such as attending a reintegration meeting; by exerting undue influence on a parent to encourage them to remove their child from the school.
+The practice of removing a student from the school roll without a formal, permanent exclusion or by encouraging a parent/carer to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the student.

+We will not suspend or exclude students unlawfully by directing them off site, or not allowing students to attend school:

+- Without following the statutory procedure or formally recording the event, e.g. sending them home to 'cool off'. - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support. - Due to poor academic performance. - Because they have not met a specific condition, such as attending a reintegration meeting. - By exerting undue influence on a parent/carer to encourage them to remove their child from the school.

-2. Legislation and statutory guidance
+Legislation and statutory guidance